 Hawaii News Now has been working for months to verify Martinez’s resumes and applications, particularly the parts that concern her education.

 In one document, Martinez lists says she obtained a Bachelor’s of Arts from Southern Oregon State College, now called Southern Oregon University.

-Hawaii News Now received an email from the enrollment services team at the University said they could not find any record indicating Martinez had obtained a degree from the institution.
+Hawaii News Now obtained an email from the enrollment services team at the University that said they could not find any record indicating Martinez had obtained a degree from the institution.

 Another document lists a degree from St. Joseph’s College in Standish, Maine ― but in another email, school officials said they “could not find a J. Marte Martinez in the database.”

 They were also unable to find a Joveta Martinez, which is her first name.

 Martinez has used several variations of her name over the course of her career, and Hawaii News Now included some of those aliases ― along with her birth date ― when requesting information from those institutions.